 Capital expenditure relates to spending on assets which last for more than one year.
-The capital programme for 2016/17 and beyond represents the investment priorities for the Council.
+The capital programme for 2017/18 and beyond represents the investment priorities for the Council.
 The revenue impact of implementing the capital programme is reflected in the revenue budget.

-The City Council's gross expenditure on capital schemes in 2016/17 was £79.6m.
-This was financed by PWLB loans, grants, capital receipts and revenue contributions.
+The City Council's gross expenditure on capital schemes in 2017/18 was £79,337.
+This was financed by PWLB and other external and internal loans, grants, capital receipts and revenue contributions.
 The net outturn position of the capital programme after external contributions is detailed in the table below.